aantron/ocaml.org/data/planet/ocamlpro/ocamlpros-compiler-team-work-update.md

 </ul>
 <p>All of those restrictions have recently been reworked and formalized based on work from Alban Reynaud during an internship at Inria, reviewed and completed by Gabriel Scherer and Jeremy Yallop.</p>
 <p>Unfortunately, this work only covers checking whether the recursive definitions are allowed or not; actual compilation is done later in the compiler, in one place for bytecode and another for native code, and these pieces of code have not been linked with the new check so there have been a few cases where the check allowed code that wasn't actually compiled correctly.</p>
 <p>Since we didn't want to deal with it directly in our new version of Flambda, we had started working on a patch to move the compilation of recursive values up in the compilation pipeline, before the split between bytecode and native code.
-After some amount of hacking (we discovered that compilation of classes creates recursive value bindings that would not pass the earlier recursive check&hellip;), we have a patch that is mostly ready for review and will soon start engaging with the rest of the compiler team with the aim of integrating it into the compiler.</p>
+After some amount of hacking (we discovered that compilation of classes creates recursive value bindings that would not pass the earlier recursive check…), we have a patch that is mostly ready for review and will soon start engaging with the rest of the compiler team with the aim of integrating it into the compiler.</p>
 <h4>Separate compilation of recursive modules, compilation units as functors</h4>
 <p>Some OCaml developers like to encapsulate each type definition in its own module, with an interface that can expose the needed types and functions, while abstracting away as much of the actual implementation as possible.
 It is then common to have each of these modules in its own file, to simplify management and avoid unseemly big files.</p>
 <p>However, this breaks down when one needs to define several types that depend on each other.
 The usual solutions are either to use recursive modules, which have the drawback of requiring all the modules to be in the same compilation unit, leading to very big files (we have seen a real case of a more than 10,000-lines file), or make each module parametric in the other modules, translating them into functors, and then instantiate all the functors when building the outwards-facing interface.</p>